 2. Strawberry Farm

 Strawberry farms are everywhere in Cameron Highland and you’ll literally get tired of eating fresh strawberries and other foods made of strawberries.
 They’re quite cheap on the farm compared to how strawberries are priced at KL.
 Within the strawberry farm, you’ll also find other veggies like latus, tomatoes, grapes, mints, cabbages and all growing together.
-And obviously, everywhere you can pick things from the tree by your own.
+And obviously, everywhere you can pick things from the tree on your own.

 3. Cactus Farm